deejaygraham/deejaygraham.github.io/src/content/posts/2025-01-02-microbit-bee-game.md

 ```

+If needed, you could introduce a finite amount of pollen produced per minute or simply increase the sleep time so that a bee takes longer to fill up with pollen.

 ### Hive.py

 The hive listens for radio messages from bees and increases it's collection of pollen each time a message is received from a bee.
 For greater realism, I have added a process which